 Submissions

-Kritika accepts contributions in the following genres: (a) research articles (6,000–10,000 words, including notes); (b) review articles (6,000–10,000 words, including notes); (c) review essays (4,000–8,000 words, including notes); (d) book reviews (1,500–4,000 words, including a scholarly apparatus); and (e) letters to the editors (usually no longer than 500 words).
-For more information on submissions and style, see our style sheet.
+Kritika accepts contributions in the following genres: (a) research articles (8,000–12,000 words, including notes); (b) review articles (6,000–10,000 words, including notes); (c) review essays (2,000–8,000 words, including notes); (d) source analyses (2,000–6,000 words, including notes); (e) reevaluations of classic works in the field from a contemporary perspective (5,000–10,000 words, including notes); and (f) letters to the editors (no longer than 500 words).
+For information on styles, see our style sheet.
 Submissions to Kritika should be original work not published previously in any language.
+We will not consider text or images created using artificial intelligence (AI) and require disclosure of the extent and nature of AI assistance (error checking, image refinement, etc.), if any, in submitted content.

 In all genres, please include your work mailing address and e-mail address at the end of the submission.
 Please give full names, including patronymics, on first reference in text and notes, for all individuals whom you treat in depth and historical figures who might be difficult to distinguish from others with similar initials.
-Otherwise, Russian figures, wherever possible, should be identified with full first name in text and double initials in notes.
+Otherwise, Russian persons, wherever possible, should be identified with full first name in text and double initials in notes.
 List publishers in all citations to secondary works, including Russian publishers.

 Research Articles

-Review Essays and Reviews
+Review Essays and Review Articles

 Letters to the Editors